FGMEMBERS/b1900d-dev/README.md

   * More improvements to the electrical system
   * Master Panel switch now turns on all flightdeck backlighting
   * Added in ALS landing lights in cockpit view - thanks Thorsten
+  * more things that I can't ever remember